-In addition to our financial results determined in accordance with GAAP, we use the following non-GAAP financial measures to help us evaluate trends, establish budgets, measure the effectiveness and efficiency of our operations, and determine employee incentives.
-For additional information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Certain Non-GAAP Financial Measures."
+In addition to our financial results determined in accordance with generally accepted accounting principles in the United States (GAAP), we use the following non-GAAP financial measures to help us evaluate trends, establish budgets, measure the effectiveness and efficiency of our operations, and determine employee incentives.
+For additional information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Certain Non-GAAP Financial Measures."

-Fiscal Year Ended February 28(9),
+Fiscal Year Ended February 28,

-2018 2019 2020
+2018 2019

-' (in thous and s, except pe ercer ntages)
+(in thousands, except percentages)

-Adjusted Gross Profit \$ 23,769 \$ 34,498 \$ 59,140
+Adjusted Gross Profit \$ 23,769 \$ 34,498

-Adjusted Gross Margin 30.9% ) 44.6%
+Adjusted Gross Margin 30.9%) 36.4%

-Adjusted EBITDA \$ (43,073) \$ (38,865) \$ (33,119)
+Adjusted EBITDA \$ (43,073) \$ (38,865)